jorgebucaran/hyperapp/docs/getting-started.md

 # Getting Started

-The easiest way to get started with HyperApp is to grab the minified library from a CDN.
+The easiest way to get started with hyperapp is to grab the minified library from a CDN.

 ```html
 <script src="https://unpkg.com/hyperapp"></script>